skmalm/best-breweries-avl/README.md

 ## Acknowledgments

-Thanks to Udacity for the primary instructoinal material.
+Thanks to Udacity for the primary instructional material.

 Thanks to Yahya Elharony for help with loading the Google Maps API in React.